cfe-lab/Kive/INSTALL.md

 `converter_pipeline`.  `demo` refers to a set of fixture files that populate the database with two pipelines that were used in the development of Kive, and for demonstrating the software.

+Finally, you need to create a Kive user account.
+Open a Django shell session with the command:

+    ./manage.py shell

+and at the prompt enter the following lines:

+    from django.contrib.auth.models import User
+    User.objects.create_user('admin', 'admin@domain.com', 'password')

+where the positional arguments of `create_user()` correspond to the user name, e-mail address and password, respectively.

 You are now ready to run a local Django webserver:

     python manage.py runserver